Blue Water Cafe & Raw Bar

 The raw bar is the operational centrepiece.
 On a second or third visit, this is where you should spend your time and budget.
 The selection of shellfish and crudo changes with availability, the kitchen's ability to source lesser-known Pacific species (surf clams, sea urchin when available, whole Dungeness in season) is what separates Blue Water from hotel seafood dining rooms that import product.
 If you are coming specifically for cooked dishes, the kitchen handles them competently, but the raw bar is the harder thing to replicate and the stronger argument for the price.

 Friday and Saturday evenings fill quickly and the room runs loud once service is in full swing.
 For a conversation-led dinner, Sunday or a weekday evening gives you the same kitchen with a more manageable noise level.
-Lunch is worth considering if your schedule allows: the room is calmer, the raw bar is fully operational, the value proposition at the table is stronger relative to evening pricing at comparable Yaletown venues.
+Lunch works if your schedule allows: the room is calmer, the raw bar is fully operational, the value proposition at the table is stronger relative to evening pricing at comparable Yaletown venues.

 The Yaletown location puts Blue Water within walking distance of downtown hotels and the False Creek waterfront.
 For visitors combining dinner with the neighbourhood, our full Vancouver restaurants guide covers the broader options, our full Vancouver hotels guide has accommodation picks nearby.
 Walk-ins are possible on quieter weeknights, but for weekend evenings or a specific occasion, book at least a week ahead to secure the raw bar counter.
 OpenTable and the restaurant's own channels are the standard route.
 No dress code is listed, but Yaletown context and the room's price point suggest smart casual is the appropriate floor.